Joababio/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is to help you know how to execute a code in the commandline file hello
+this is to help you know how to execute the file, hello